 Acupuncture – Some women find that acupuncture can help to stimulate labor.
 Again, there is not much research to support this, but it may be worth a try if you are looking for a natural way to get induced.

 Stimulating the nipples – Nipple stimulation can help to release the hormone oxytocin, which is a hormone that helps to stimulate labor.
-If you choose to try this, make sure you do it under the supervision of your provider.
+If you choose to try this, make sure you talk to your doctor beforehand.

-However, ultimately when you and your provider decide it is safest/best for baby to be born soon — using medical, and controlled things like medication is often the safest for mom and baby (rather than herbal remedies or castor oil — which I do NOT recommend at all).
+However, ultimately when you and your provider decide it is safest/best for your baby to be born soon — using controlled things like medication is often the safest for mom and baby (rather than herbal remedies or castor oil — which I do NOT recommend at all).

 Reasons for a Pitocin Induction